ErikFlorian/Video-Audio-downloader-editor-Kecheenok-/README.md

 Its made entirely from  python, and runs on any pc, whether its linux, windows or mac.
 # Have fun, use it well, and leave a feedback :)
 # Kxnvra
+# I am so sorry its in czech, im sure yall figure it out :D